elitejake/Moby-Project/README.md

 #### What is [`.untouched`](https://github.com/elitejake/Moby-Project/tree/main/.untouched) directory about?

-It contains the Moby Project files with their original filenames with the original documentation.
+It contains the Moby Project files with their original filenames with **their original documentation**.
 See the [`README.md`](https://github.com/elitejake/Moby-Project/blob/main/.untouched/README.md) file in the directory.
 It also contains the download links for Moby Project files.

 ## License